Sean-Pereira-945/academic-faq-chatbot-frcrce/README.md

 - Add richer analytics in the chat sidebar (feedback capture, usage charts).
 - Add conversational memory or retrieval-augmented generation (RAG) summarization for multi-turn questions.
 - Integrate CI to automate `test_suite.py`, `evaluate.py`, and linting on pull requests.
-- Explore multi-tenant deployments (different academic departments or campuses).
+- Explore multi-tenant deployments (different financial coaching teams or customer segments).

 Contributions and feedback are welcome!
 Open an issue or submit a pull request detailing proposed enhancements.